kristiania-pg6301-2025/pg6301-frontend-programming/README.md

 If you go to http://localhost:3000/api/tasks you will now see the tasks

-But we still need to see the React application at http://localhost:3000
+But we still need to see the React application at http://localhost:3000:

+1. In `server/server.js`, call `app.use("*", serveStatic({ root: "../dist" }));`

+But we need Hono to start on the port that Heroku specifies